topic badge

 3. Time how long it takes you to run 25 metres.
 You may want to use your tape to mark a starting and ending location.

-4. Divide the distance you ran (25 meters) by the total amount of time it took you to find your rate.
+4. Divide the distance you ran (25 metres) by the total amount of time it took you to determine your rate.

-5. Convert the rate you just found into kilometres per hour instead of meters per second.
+5. Convert the rate you just found into kilometres per hour instead of metres per second.

 6. Draw an arrow to indicate where you fall on the graph you have created.